Featured image of post Terraform Variables Explained: Simplifying Azure Infrastructure Code

 Let’s look at some real-world examples of using output variables with Azure resources.

-Example 1: Resource Group ID
+Example 1: Getting the Resource Group ID

 1